 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The electric meter and fuse board are wall mounted to a cupboard beneath the stairs.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is externally housed to a PVC casing to the front elevation.
+Gas is from the mains supply with the meter being located in a plastic box to the rear wall.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-There is a sink unit within the kitchen.
-SANITARY ARRANGEMENTS:- There is a three piece suite within the bathroom.
+Water is from the mains supply and, where seen, the installation is of copper and plastic supply pipes with PVC wastepipes.
+The kitchen is fitted with a stainless steel sink unit.
+Sanitary arrangements comprise a three piece white suite in the shower room.
+The cold water tank is located in the roof void.